Near Optimal Alphabet-Soundness Tradeoff PCPs: Tools for Soundness Analysis

-In the third transition, we upper bound the numerator by $\Pr[V_i \neq U_i] \leq \beta$, and in the last transition we lower bound the denominator by $(1-\beta)(1/|\Ff_q^{U_i}|)^{r} = q^{-3r}$, which is the probability that $V_i = U_i$ and $v^{(i)}_t = a^{(i)}_t$ for all $t \in [r]$. \end{proof}
+In the third transition, we upper bound the numerator by $\Pr[V_i \neq U_i] \leq \beta$, and in the last transition we lower bound the denominator by $(1-\beta)(1/|\Ff_q^{U_i}|)^{r} = q^{-3r}$, which is the probability that $V_i = U_i$ and $v^{i}_t = a^{i}_t$ for all $t \in [r]$. \end{proof}

 In the soundness analysis we will find some zoom-in and zoom-out pair $(Q,W)$ for the larger prover, and we will be interested in projecting it into a question $V$ of the smaller prover.
 In particular, we will be interested in the distribution of the codimension $W\cap \mathbb{F}_q^V$.
-The following consequence of~\cref{lm: variable drop conditioned} upper bounds the probability its codimension is smaller by $j$ than the codimension of $W$. \begin{lemma} Let $U$ be a fixed question to the first prover in the outer PCP consisting of $3k$ distinct variables in some set of $k$ equations, let $Q \subseteq \Ff_q^U$ be a subspace of dimension $r$, and let $W \subseteq \Ff_q^U$ be a codimension $s$ subspace that contains both $H_U$ and $Q$.
+The following consequence of~\cref{lm: variable drop conditioned} upper bounds the probability its codimension is smaller by $j$ than the codimension of $W$. \begin{lemma} For integer $r,s\geq 0$, the following holds for sufficiently large $k$.
+Let $U$ be a fixed question to the first prover in the outer PCP consisting of $3k$ distinct variables in some set of $k$ equations, let $Q \subseteq \Ff_q^U$ be a subspace of dimension $r$, and let $W \subseteq \Ff_q^U$ be a codimension $s$ subspace that contains both $H_U$ and $Q$.
 Let $V \subseteq U$ be a random question to the second prover chosen according to the outer PCP, conditioned on $Q \subseteq \Ff_q^V$, and let $W[V] = \Ff_q^V \cap W$.
 Then, for each $0 \leq j \leq s$, we have

 where the codimension is with respect to $\Ff_q^V$. \end{lemma} \begin{proof} Let us label the variables in $U$ as $(x_1, \ldots, x_{3k})$ so that the entries of vectors in $\Ff_q^U$ are indexed by variables in $(x_1, \ldots, x_{3k})$.
 Recall that the equations making up $U$ are labeled as $e_1, \ldots, e_k$.
 We will choose $V$ gradually, where at each step, we choose a new equation from $\{e_1, \ldots, e_k\}$ and then choose which variables to drop from it according to the sampling procedure of the outer PCP.
 Specifically, at step $i$, let $e'_1, \ldots, e'_{i-1} \in \{e_1,\ldots, e_k\}$ be the equations that have been processed already.
 We choose $e'_i \in \{e_1,\ldots,e_k\} \setminus \{e'_1,\ldots, e'_{i-1}\}$.
 Then, with probability $1-\beta$ we do not drop any variables from $e'_i$, and with probability $\beta$ we drop a uniformly random two out of the three variables from $e'_i$.
 Recall that when a variable is dropped when obtaining $V$, every vector in $\Ff_q^V$ has coordinate zero at the index of the dropped variable.